Music Ministry

 The choirs form the backbone of our music ministry, and there are many ways to become involved.
 The choir season runs from September through May for all choirs except for the Chancel Choir, whose season concludes in June.
 For those who love to sing, consider joining one of our choirs--if choir participation is not for you, then we welcome your enthusiastic participation in the pews.
 For those who play an instrument, we hope you will consider offering your gifts of music in worship.

-For information about participation in any of the music department's offerings, please contact Marilyn Biery, Bridge Director of Music Ministry at (248) 973-8004 or
+For information about participation in any of the music department's offerings, please contact Marilyn Biery, Director of Music Ministry at (248) 973-8004 or

 Sing for joy to God our strength!